w4bo/AA2526-unibo-phddataplat/slides/01-bigdata.md

 # Define big data

-The term _big data_ comes in two flavors
+The term _big data_ comes in two flavors.

 * Noun: "We have _big data_"
 * Adjective: "We use _big data_ tools"

 # Big data as a noun

-When does data become _big_ ?
+When does data become _big_?

 ![Big data](./img/svg1.svg)

-* "Big data _exceeds the reach of commonly used HW and SW_ environments to capture, manage, and process it with in a tolerable elapsed time." </br> Teradata Magazine article (2011)
+* "Big data _exceeds the reach of commonly used HW and SW_ environments to capture, manage, and process it within a tolerable elapsed time." </br> Teradata Magazine article (2011)
-* "Big data refers to data sets whose _size is beyond the ability of typical database software_  tools to capture, store, manage and analyze." </br> The McKinsey Global Institute (2012)
+* "Big data refers to data sets whose _size is beyond the ability of typical database software_ tools to capture, store, manage, and analyze." </br> The McKinsey Global Institute (2012)

-* "Big data is data sets that are _so voluminous and complex that traditional data processing application softwares are inadequate_ to deal with them." </br> Wikipedia
+* "Big data is data sets that are _so voluminous and complex that traditional data processing application software is inadequate_ to deal with them." </br> Wikipedia

 # Big data as a noun – The V's